NilPointer-Software/bdfd-wiki/src/premium/awaitedReactions.md

 # Awaited reactions
 *(for premium bots)*

-**Awaited reactions** are same like [awaited commands](../guides/awaitedCommands.md).
-Unlike awaited commands which waits for a message, it waits for a reaction instead.
+**Awaited reactions** are similar to [awaited commands](../guides/awaitedCommands.md).
+Unlike awaited commands which wait for a message, they wait for a reaction instead.

 ![end result](https://i.imgur.com/diskuyv.png)